CCSD: Cross-Modal Compositional Self-Distillation for Robust Brain Tumor Segmentation with Missing Modalities: Method

 \subsection{Overall Architecture}

 As shown in Figure~\ref{fig:method}, we propose a modality-aware encoder-decoder framework built upon a shared-specific disentanglement principle to systematically separate and fuse multi-modal features.
 The architecture operates as follows: Modality-specific encoders $E_{\text{spec}}^m$ (one per modality $m \in \{\text{FLAIR, T1, T1c, T2}\}$) first extract domain-adaptive features $f_{\text{spec}}^m = E_{\text{spec}}^m(x^m)$ that encode unique semantic patterns inherent to each imaging sequence.
 Concurrently, all modalities are processed through a single shared encoder $E_{\text{shared}}$ to derive invariant low-level representations \(f_{\text{shared}}^m = E_{\text{shared}}(x^m)\), establishing a common feature foundation.
 Crucially, a learnable compositional layer $C(\cdot)$ then fuses these complementary representations into a discriminative hybrid feature $f_{\text{fused}}^m = C(f_{\text{shared}}^m, f_{\text{spec}}^m)$, explicitly modeling both inter-modality commonality and intra-modality specificity.
+Specifically, the shared feature $f_{\text{shared}}^{m}$ and the modality-specific feature $f_{\text{spec}}^{m}$ are concatenated along the channel dimension and fed into a small projection (implemented by a $3\times3\times3$ 3D convolution plus normalization and non-linearity).
+To support arbitrary modality combinations, we further aggregate modality-wise representations across all modalities to form a unified multi-modal feature $Z_{\mathcal{S}_i}$ corresponding to the modality set $\mathcal{S}_i$.
 Finally, a shared decoder $D_{\text{shared}}$ reconstructs the target output from the fused features.
 This unified design leverages shared representations to ensure cross-modality consistency and modality-specific encoders to preserve specific characteristics, enabling the complementary shared and specific features to further facilitate flexible cross-modality self-distillation as formalized in following sections.